Legazpi, Albay: 1814 eruption of Mt. Mayon

-Twin-town era and ecclesiastical reconstruction (1834–1855)
+Ecclesiastical reconstruction (1834–1855)

-In 1834, efforts were made to reestablish substantial churches in both the new and old settlements.
-In Albay Nuevo (Taytay), a grand stone church was planned to replace the makeshift structures that had served the relocated populace.
-Construction began a few years later, in 1839, under the design of Don José Ma. de Peñaranda, a Filipino-Spanish gobernadorcillo (town head and architect), with consultation from Fray José Yagres, OFM.
-This stone church – completed in the 1840s became the present St. Gregory the Great Cathedral in Legazpi's Old Albay District.
+In 1834 efforts were made to re-establish substantial churches in both the new and old settlements.
+In Albay Nuevo a grand stone church was planned to replace the makeshift structures that had served the relocated populace.
+Construction began in 1839 on a design by Don José Ma. de Peñaranda – a Filipino-Spanish gobernadorcillo (town head and architect) – with consultation from Friar José Yagres OFM.
+Completed in the 1840s this stone church became the present St. Gregory the Great Cathedral in Legazpi's Old Albay District.

-Meanwhile, in Binanuahan (Sawangan), the returning villagers in 1834 built a modest chapel (ermita) dedicated to St. Raphael the Archangel, choosing St. Raphael as their new patron saint.
-This waterfront chapel, funded in part by a prominent local benefactor Don Pedro Romero, was later expanded; it stands today as the St. Raphael the Archangel Parish Church in the Legazpi Port District.
-For the next two decades, "Old Albay" (Bagumbayan) and "Binanuahan" functioned as two distinct sectors of the Albay town – one inland and one by the port – each with its own church and patron saint.
+Also in 1834, the villagers who had returned to Binanuahan built a modest chapel (ermita) dedicated to St. Raphael the Archangel and chose St. Raphael as their new patron saint.
+Funded in part by a prominent local benefactor Don Pedro Romero, this waterfront chapel was later expanded and today stands as the St. Raphael the Archangel Parish Church in the Legazpi Port District.
+For the next two decades Albay Nuevo and Binanuahan functioned as two distinct sectors of the Albay town – one inland and one by the port – each with its own church and patron saint.